-10 Things You Might Not Know About Freddie Mercury
+10 Surprising Facts About Freddie Mercury

 Farrokh Bulsara started going by Freddie when he was at St. Peter's, a boarding school for boys near Mumbai.
 He legally changed his name to Freddie Mercury around 1970, when Queen was formed.